 A River Rock Decorated Pond

-One of the ideal rocks to use to decorate a pond or any body of water are river rocks; after all, these rocks did come from the a body of water.
+One of the ideal rocks to use to decorate a pond or any body of water is river rocks; after all, these rocks did come from the body of water.
 River rocks will give your pond a more natural look.

 To create a sloping bank to help the pond merge into the rest of the garden or area, you can use small to medium-sized river rocks.
 It’s also nice to place large stones around the pond as they can serve as seats for visitors.